Bodigrim/bitvec/README.md

 This package supports the following flags to facilitate dependency management.
 Disabling them does not diminish `bitvec`'s capabilities, but makes certain operations slower.

-* Flag `integer-gmp`, enabled by default.

-  Depend on `integer-gmp` package and use it to speed up operations on binary polynomials.
-  Normally `integer-gmp` is shipped with core libraries anyways, so there is little to gain from disabling it, unless you use a custom build of GHC.

 * Flag `libgmp`, enabled by default.

   Link against [GMP](https://gmplib.org/) library and use it to for ultimate performance of